Flipboard/express-cluster/README.md

         count: 5,       // number of workers to spawn: defaults to CPU core count
         respawn: true,  // respawn process on exit: defaults to true
-        verbose: false  // log what happens to console: defaults to false }
+        verbose: false  // log what happens to console: defaults to false

+	// Attach the given function to each spawned worker.
+The function will
+	// be bound to the worker that sent the message so you can setup a two
+	// way message bus if you please.
+See examples/messaging.js for an
+	// example.
+	workerListener: function(){}
+    }